 Copyright, Intellectual Property, and Privacy Issues

 Use of copyrighted material without the user’s knowledge and permission is not allowed.
-Proper permissions must be obtained and filed with the Offices of Marketing and Recruitment or Instructional Technology before using any copyrighted material on a SPC Website.
+Proper permissions must be obtained and filed with the Offices of Marketing and Communications or Instructional Technology before using any copyrighted material on a SPC Website.
 Trademarks are the property of their owners and must be used by permission.
 Failure to provide appropriate permission will result in the Web page being removed from the SPC Website immediately.

 Intellectual property posted to the SPC Website, which has been written or created by a user, shall have its ownership determined by applicable law.
 One is prohibited from using, either for commercial purposes or for nonprofit academic publication, any file or programs created by a student or employee without that person's written permission.
 It is the responsibility of the user to determine that there is a clear legal right to use the information.